The Tropical Lovechild: Piña Colada 101 🍍🥥

 - Ice, Ice Baby: Fill your shaker with ice cubes.
 Not crushed.

-- Elemental Summoning: Pour rum, coconut cream, pineapple juice and lime juice into the shaker.
+- Elemental Summoning: Pour rum, Cream of coconut, pineapple juice and lime juice into the shaker.
 Imagine you're summoning a beach deity.

 - Serve the Vibe: Strain into a chilled hurricane glass filled with crushed ice.
 Top with pineapple wedge.